exasol/power-apps-connector/doc/user_guide/user_guide.md

-Let's play our application real quick and test it out!
+Let's play/start our application and test!

 ![image-20211123111742997](user_guide.assets/image-20211123111742997.png)

-As you can see we succesfully added our actor to the database.
+As you can see we succesfully added our actor to the database and see it being included in our data table by our refresh.

 ### In conclusion

 After creating these 2 flows and wiring them up to the UI you will probably begin to see a pattern:

-- We'll usually create a flow for a specific action.
+- Wey create a flow for a specific action.

 We do this because of ease-of-use, reusability, to hide complexity and also out of necessity, because we are often handling dynamic data which Power Apps itself can't handle or transform.

-- Next we'll wire up the flow into the UI we create for our actions.
+- We wire up the flow into the UI we create for our actions.

 ### More Examples

-What follows next are just a couple more examples of flows/actions that are possible with the connector, including some more advanced examples.
+What follows next are  a couple more examples of flows/actions that are possible with the connector, including some more advanced examples.

 Delete an actor by ID: